 Majestic creatures with a unique combination of strength and grace.
 Whether galloping through fields or performing intricate maneuvers, horses captivate our hearts and inspire us with their beauty and spirit.

-Day of the Horse has been designed so that we can remember and pay tribute to the cultural, historic, and economic contributes that horses have made.
+The Day of the Horse was created to remember and pay tribute to the cultural, historic, and economic contributes that horses have made.
 Equine enthusiasts will often get together so that they can show their appreciation for these incredible creatures.
 And, as you will soon discover, there are a number of different ways that you can observe the Day of the Horse yourself.
 It does not matter whether you have never been on a horse in your life or you are a seasoned rider, we can all appreciate the amazing work that horses have done over the years and just how precious these animals are.